-- 5.7.1 After the official registration period and within the appointed time, students may change their registration only with the permission of the Executive Dean of the faculty. - 5.7.2 Application for programme changes must be made on the prescribed form.
-These changes are subject to adherence to closing dates.
+- 5.7.1 After the official registration period and within the appointed time, students may change their registration only with the permission of the HFA of the faculty. - 5.7.2 Application for module or programme changes must be made according to the University and Faculty rules.
+These changes are subject to approval according to the Academic Regulations.